GCP Connection Scanning Configuration

 4. Click Create and Continue.

-5. On the Permissions (Optional) section, search for and add the following IAM roles from the Select a role dropdown, based on the supported services:
+5. On the Permissions (Optional) section, search for and add the following IAM roles from the Select a role drop down, based on the supported services:

 • Cloud KMS Viewer – Provides read-only access to Cloud KMS keys and key metadata.